plabayo/rama/docs/book/src/intro/service_branches.md

 ```

 An example of this can be seen at [/examples/http_connect_proxy.rs](https://github.com/plabayo/rama/blob/main/examples/http_connect_proxy.rs), which makes use of the [`HijackLayer`](https://ramaproxy.org/docs/rama/service/layer/struct.HijackLayer.html), a layer specifically designed for this kind of purpose.

+> 💡 the [`HijackLayer`](https://ramaproxy.org/docs/rama/service/layer/struct.HijackLayer.html) is meant for use cases where you want to provide the full response yourself.
+In case you want to hijack starting from the regular response provided by the "actual" inner service you'll have to create your own [`Layer`](https://ramaproxy.org/docs/rama/service/layer/trait.Layer.html) implementation.
+>
+> Even if so you can still make use of the [`Matcher`](https://ramaproxy.org/docs/rama/service/matcher/index.html) and utilities around it should you want.
+In case you are in need of a starting point, feel free to copy code from Rama or another, which is an option like always.